The effect of side walls on the stability of falling films: Results

 \subsection{Comparison of experiments and theory}

 In this section, we compare the results obtained by our numerical stability model, our experiments, as well as the experiments conducted by \cite{kogel2020stability}.
 The comparison is based on the spatial growth rate $\gamma$, which is directly found from the experimental measurements as explained in section \ref{Linear stability measurement}.
 Gaster transformation is utilized to obtain the numerical spatial growth rate from the quantities $\omega$ and $k$ as shown in equation (\ref{gaster}).
 We also need to obtain the response frequency $f$ corresponding to each wavenumber $k$, which can be easily found as $f=\omega_r(k)/2\pi$.
-The experimental control parameters and their corresponding non-dimensional numbers used in the numerical model are listed in Table \ref{tab:exp_parameters}.
+The experimental control parameters and their corresponding non-dimensional numbers used in the numerical model are listed in Table \ref{tab:exp_parameters}, { in which the general capillary length is shown to be much smaller than the channel width ($\mbox{Bo} \approx 3850$), and therefore, the wetting effects can be neglected.}

 Figure \ref{fig:expvsth} shows the spatial growth rate in terms of the response frequency.
 In general, good agreement is observed between our numerical model and our experiments.
 Most importantly, the sharp cusp in the growth rate and its corresponding frequency are captured accurately.
 The minimal shift in the response frequency is due to the accuracy of the Fourier analysis which has an error of $\pm 0.1$ Hz.
 The grey band represents the upper and lower limits found by the numerical model.
 These limits were obtained based on the tolerances in the fluid properties and experiment control parameters (Tables \ref{tab:fluid_properties} and \ref{tab:exp_parameters}).
-For example, the upper limit was obtained by choosing the parameters limits that result in the maximum growth rate combining $(G_{max},S_{min},\beta_{max},W^*_{max})$, while the opposite was applied in finding the lower limit.
+For example, the upper limit was obtained by choosing the parameters limits that result in the maximum growth rate combining $(G_{max},S_{min},\beta_{max},W_{max})$, while the opposite was applied in finding the lower limit.

 Furthermore, while our theoretical and experimental results match very well for low and high frequencies, an evident discrepancy is observed before and after the cusp around the frequencies $5.5$ and $7.5$ Hz.
 We offer a heuristic support for this discrepancy by plotting the supremum of the resolvent norm ($ \sup_{f_r \in \mathbb{R} } ||\mathcal{R}||$), which indicates the maximum amplification over the excitation frequency $f_r$ \citep{trefethen1993hydrodynamic}: